awslabs/aws-cloudfront-extensions/edge/python/prewarm/README.md

 ![para](./images/para.png)

-   Here're the details of each parameters:
+   Here're the details of each parameter:

   | Parameter | Description |
   |  ----  | ----  |